firefhtr/cicd-suse/README.md

-Sample app for demo for Rancher
+Sample app for demo for RancherLabs